 Be Mindful of Public Areas

 Airports and airplanes are high-traffic environments where contact with germs and accidental bumps are nearly unavoidable.
 After rhinoplasty, your immune system is focused on healing, so it’s wise to minimize exposure to potentially unhygienic surfaces or crowded spaces.
 Wear a mask in congested areas, wash your hands frequently, and avoid touching your face.
-These simple precautions can significantly lower your risk of infection and help preserve your surgical results during this vulnerable recovery period.
+These simple precautions can significantly lower your risk of infection and help preserve your surgical results during this vulnerable recovery process.

 Primary Rhinoplasty Before and After Photos